touchvarit/2304104-Physics-II/README.md

-# 2304104-Physics-II--Introduction-to-Electromagnetism-
+# 2304104-Introduction-to-Electromagnetism
-My lecture notes on Physics II: Part I (Introduction to Electromagnetism) with Max Phunsakorn by Thasvarit Kruerklai
+My lecture notes on Physics II: Introduction to Electromagnetism with Max Phunsakorn by Thasvarit Kruerklai